-Lots of people ask questions about flying drones in cold weather, but for some reason, when it comes to hot weather, this doesn’t get a lot of questions.
+Lots of people ask questions about flying drones in cold weather, but for some reason, when it comes to hot weather, this doesn’t get a lot of questions and it should because flying in that type of environment has it’s own dangers that I’ll get into in this article.

 It’s actually just as likely that issues can happen as when it gets cold and you need to understand the dangers of flying you drone in hot conditions and ways to prevent potential issues from happening.